Welcome to Victorian Embroidery and Crafts Sitemap!

 Types of Embroidery

-Types of embroidery includes every sort of ornamental work done with a sewing needle of any kind.
+Types of embroidery includes every sort of ornamental work done with a sewing needle.
 Embroidery may be done on any number of fabrics from satin to canvas.
 Victorian ladies embraced them all!

 Arrasene Embroidery